 - applies for clemency (pardon or commutation)

 Notifications that you can opt to receive from OVA are different from the automated SAVIN notifications through VINE.
-The SAVIN system will notifies victims if the offender is transferred between correctional institutions, but does not contact them when the offender is being considered for parole review or when a parole decision has been made.
+The SAVIN system notifies victims if the offender is transferred between correctional institutions, but does not contact them when the offender is being considered for parole review or when a parole decision has been made.
 Victims/survivors can be registered to receive both types of notifications.

 Victims/survivors have the right to provide input before a decision is rendered, and because parole/release decisions can affect safety, victims encouraged to register with OVA.

 Notifications can be customized to suit the needs and preferences of victims/survivors.
 Options include mailing, email alerts, and phone calls.
-Some victims choose to receive only certain notifications, such as their right to provide testimony.
+Some victims choose to receive only certain notifications, such as their right to provide input.

 It is critical that registered crime victims notify OVA of any address or contact information changes so that timely notifications can be shared.